 - Sherlocks: resembling a traditional tobacco pipe with a twist

 - One hitters: a small tube-shaped device with a design function that speaks for itself.
+(Learn more about one hitters here, or get recommendations on the best one hitter weed pipes to buy)

 Regardless of style, each pipe will come equipped with a bowl where you pack the cannabis that will be burned and a stem that connects the bowl to the mouthpiece.
 It’s always best to remove stalks and seeds (if there are any) and break up the weed with your hands or use a grinder before loading it into the bowl for an equal burn and smooth hit.